TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-with-hooks.md

   * The main job of React is to make the tree structure match a provided React element tree.
   * *Which bits of this are worth calling out?*

-## Effects as Synchronization

-## React Best Practices

-* React in Equations
-  * Render: Props In + Local State -> Rendered elements with Props and event handlers
-  * Events: Event + event handler and state captured at last render -> New State
-  * Side Effects: Rendered UI + State captured at last render -> New external state and/or New component state

   * Writing resilient components from Dan Abramhov's blog:
   * Don't stop the data flow
     * In Rendering
       * Props can change at any time